snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 - `Ax` are mix of different types.

-*Values will be quoted.*

 </td>
 <td>

 `STRING`

+_Values will be quoted as in json._

 </td>
 </tr>
 <tr>
 <td>
-If nothing matches above, this is a catch all.
-Values will be quoted.`
+If nothing matches above, this is a catch all.`
 </td>
 <td>

 `STRING`

+_Values will be quoted as in json._

 </td>
 </tr>